 It’s Frederick’s of Maplewood.

 The Loretta Young Show!
+[Hummed.]
+"Letter to Loretta."

 Loretta Young (1913-2000) was the host of The Loretta Young Show, an anthology series that aired from 1953 to 1961.
 She was known for her trademark entrance through a doorway with her skirts swirling around her.
 The theme song to the show, called "Letter to Loretta" (the show's original title), was composed by Harry Lubin, who also wrote the theremin-heavy theme song to The Outer Limits.

 I’m young and free and feeling fresh!